-The Association represents community bands, school bands, the Saskatchewan Pipe Band Association, band directors, music educators, parent associations, students, education institutions, community organizations, and other music associations.
+The Association represents community bands, school bands, the Saskatchewan Pipe Band Association, band directors, music educators, band parent associations, students, and education institutions.

-Membership in the Saskatchewan Band Association provides a variety of benefits, including a diverse range of programs and services which enhance and support the future of instrumental music in Saskatchewan.
+Membership in the SBA demonstrates your support of band and the value it adds to the cultural fabric of our communities.
 Together we present a strong, collective voice, both provincially and nationally, on issues affecting Saskatchewan bands and the Saskatchewan community.

 Show your support for band, consider becoming an SBA Member today.
 For more information:

 To Band Directors around Saskatchewan - THANK YOU for all you have done during the pandemic to keep band and music alive!
 Please watch this special Thank You to Music Educators, created by the NFHS, with music legends Garth Brooks, Trisha Yearwood, Paul Shaffer, Rosanne Cash, Donald Fagen, Steve Winwood, Nile Rodgers, John Rich, the late Chick Corea and more.